KsMtzn/Web-Programming/README.md

 # Web-Programming
-Construction of a substandard chatting website using HTML, PHP, Javascript and MySQL.
+Construction of a substandard chatting website using HTML, PHP, CSS, Javascript and MySQL.